 My background is in musicology and performance: I completed an MPhil in music (performance, musicology) at Oxford University, and hold I hold a BMus(Hons) in performance and the history and literature of music from VUW.

 My MPhil research looked aspects of the symphony anthem in late seventeenth-century England: my dissertation examined the changing status of these works in the final 15 years of the century, and my thesis explored the penitential anthems of Pelham Humfrey.
 I also have an interest in the interplay of art and medical history — studying both at Birkbeck College, University of London — with musicology.

-Performing and teaching are both important parts of my life.
+Writing, performing and teaching are important parts of my life.
 I trained as a violinist and cellist, and more recently as a baroque cellist.
-I teach violin, cello, piano, and music theory/musicianship,
+In recent years, I have taught violin, cello, piano, and music theory/musicianship.

 As a professional freelance writer, I have written programme notes for more than fifteen years, starting when I was a member of the NZSO National Youth Orchestra and Wellington Youth Orchestras, and contributed notes for performances by both orchestras.
 In the UK, I wrote notes for Music at Oxford and the Jacqueline du Pré Music Building.
 Since that time, I have provided original notes for the City of London Sinfonia, the London Bach Players, Concerts in the West, the Little Baroque Company, the Spitalfields Festival, and — annually since 2011 — the London Handel Festival.